 Every St. Cecilia parent is a member of the Parent Association.
 The PA promotes community-building and interest in activities that benefit the students, with the goal of positive collaboration among all role-players.
 It also requires that every parent complete specific family obligations in terms of both time and treasure.
-(See p.
-45-46 for details.)

 PA activities are promoted by the PA Team, with support from the PA Coordinator and principal.
-The PA sponsors socials and parent education evenings, as well as oversees fundraising and the Prefecting, Coffee & Donuts and Room Parent programs.
-Key fundraisers include the Auction, Jogathon and ongoing Scrip sales throughout the year.
+The PA sponsors socials and parent education evenings, as well as oversees fundraising and Lunch Duty (Prefecting), Coffee & Donuts and Room Parent programs.
+Key fundraiser includes the Jogathon.